 My definition of language fluency

-This is my primary criteria for telling if a person’s fluent in a foreign language or not:
+This is my primary criteria for determining a person’s fluency level in a foreign language:

 They’re able to use their target language to learn more target language.